Sex assault victims on cruise ships are often under 18

 Questions of jurisdiction when an alleged crime occurs aboard a cruise ship can be complicated.
 The ship may be registered in a non-U.S. country, the incident may occur in international waters, and the alleged perpetrator may be a foreign national.

 Florida does have jurisdiction over ships that depart from its ports, and its local law enforcement agencies sometimes handle cases.
-The U.S. government may also have jurisdiction when a crime occurs against a U.S. national on a ship that has departed from or will arrive in a U.S. port.
+The U.S. government has jurisdiction when a crime occurs against a U.S. national on a ship that has departed from or will arrive in a U.S. port.
 In those instances, the FBI may be the investigating agency.

 Even when U.S. law enforcement becomes involved immediately, victims can feel let down, as the Smiths discovered after Abby reported an assault.